data-exp-lab/yt-napari/README.md

 #### using the yt Reader plugin

 To use the yt Reader plugin, click on `Plugins -> yt-napari: yt Reader`.
-Select a file, specify a field type and field, set the region to sample and then simply click "Load":
+From there, add a region or slice selector then specify a field type and field and bounds to sample  between and then simply click "Load":

 ![Loading a subset of a yt dataset from the napari viewer](./assets/images/readme_ex_003_gui_reader.gif)

-To load a different field or section, adjust the values and click "Load" again.
+You can add multiple selections and load them all at once or adjust values and click "Load" again.

 #### using a json file and schema